 Our 16th Annual annual tournament will be held on Saturday, March 21, 2020.
 The tournament starts at 8:30am.
 The tournament ends at Sunday, March 22 at 5:00pm.

-The tournament is held over Martin Luther King Jr. weekend, but due to weather conditions the 2019 tournament has been moved to March 9-10, 2019.
+The tournament will be held March 21-22, 2020.
 Games are played 8:30am–5:00pm each day, with a break set for lunch.
 Girl’s games are play on Saturday, boy’s games are played on Sunday.

 All games are played on the Gym Floor of The Clark Sports Center (124 County Highway 52, Cooperstown, New York, 13326).

 Tournament LocationIndoor Multipurpose Gym Floor

 Trophies • First and second place boys and girls teams will receive a trophy.
 One boy and one girl will receive a Most Valuable Player trophy.
 One boy and one girl will receive a Sportsmanship Award.
 Five girls and five boys will be honored as members of an All Tournament Team.
 The names of the winning teams and MVP players will be added to the plaque on the wall in the Gym Floor.
 Awards will be given out after each final game.